PangTiger/TinyRickMrGreen-JekyllTheme/index.md

 - Architectures and compilers for accelerating large language models(LLM)

 ---
-Should you wish to discuss potential projects or research, feel free to reach out to me at [jiaqi.liu@connect.ust.hk](mailto:jiaqi.liu@connect.ust.hk).
+If you are intereste to discuss potential projects or research, feel free to reach out to me at [jiaqi.liu@connect.ust.hk](mailto:jiaqi.liu@connect.ust.hk).